 Stage 11 - Report generation.
-At this stage, data obtained in the previous stages ($S_i, S{ij}, C_i, F_i, D_i, E_i, O_i, W_i$ ta R_i) is systematized, visualization of qualitative and calculation of quantitative values of CAIS criticality is carried out.
-The stage involves the systematization of all information in the form of a table.
-An example of report creation for S{SOAD} , S{TCAS} and S{AMDS} systems is presented in Table 11.
+At this stage, data obtained in the previous stages is systematized, visualization of qualitative and calculation of quantitative values of CAIS criticality is carried out.
+An example of report creation for S{SOAD} , S{TCAS} and S{AMDS} systems is presented in Table 1.